microbiome/microbiome/inst/extras/homepage/Mixedmodels.md

 ```

 ```
-## The following objects are masked from 'package:SpiecEasi':
+## The following object is masked from 'package:S4Vectors':
 ##
-##     tril, triu
+##     expand
 ```

 ```